 What is a simple funeral?
 And what does it include?
 In this article, we’ll look at the differences between simple and traditional funerals.
+You’ll also get a clearer idea of the average cost of a simple funeral so you can make an informed decision about whether this type of funeral is right for you.
 We’ll touch on other low-cost funeral options too.

 What is a simple funeral?

 A simple funeral is just that – a funeral that includes the basics and nothing more.
+That means there’re no extras like limousines and pallbearers.
 For this reason, simple funerals are sometimes called basic funerals.

-Simple funerals are much cheaper than traditional funerals.
-Some people choose a simple service to save money, while others just prefer a straightforward ceremony without too much fuss.
+Simple funerals are a more affordable option compared to traditional funerals.
+Some people choose this type of basic funeral service to save money, while others just prefer a straightforward, no-fuss funeral ceremony.

 What’s included in a simple funeral?